-Even though it may be painful to drop a few hundred dollars during a grocery store trip, the truth is that it’s actually good for your wallet…if you do it correctly.
+Even though it may be painful to drop a few hundred dollars during a grocery store trip, the truth is that it’s good for your wallet if you do it correctly.
 Instead of buying enough food for a week or two, try buying in bulk.
-If you’ve never bought in bulk before, here’s a simple guide for getting started.
-Trust me, your wallet will thank you.
+If you’ve never shopped in bulk before, here’s a simple guide for getting started.
+Trust me; your wallet will thank you.

 Where to Buy in Bulk

-Most cities have “warehouse” type stores where you can by all your items in bulk.
-The majority of warehouse stores like Costco and Sam’s Club have a small membership fee (about $90 CAD per year).
+Most cities have “warehouse” type stores where you can get all your items in bulk.
+Most warehouse stores like Costco and Sam’s Club have a small membership fee (about $90 per year).
 Don’t be deterred by the cost.
-The savings in the store can more than make up for your membership.
+The savings in the store can more than makeup for your membership.

 However, if memberships aren’t your cup of tea, don’t fret!
-You can still partake in bulk buying through regular grocery stores.
+You can still partake in your bulk buying extravaganza at just about any regular grocery store.
 Most stores, especially discount stores, offer “family packs” or bulk items for sale.
-Regardless of where you decide to shop for your bulk goods, it is crucial that you always check the price per unit.
+Regardless of where you decide to shop for your bulk goods, you must always check the price per unit.
 Even though it is typically cheaper to buy in bulk, that isn’t always the case.

-In order to truly compare prices, you need to check the price per unit that is displayed on an item’s shelf label.
+To truly compare prices, you need to check the price per unit displayed on an item’s shelf label.
 Price per unit states how much an item costs per standardized measurement.
 For example, chips are measured in grams and salsa is measured in ounces.
 Check the label and buy accordingly.

-This may seem counter intuitive to buying in bulk, but it’s important that you start small and work your way up.
-Buying in bulk requires that you spend a lot of money up front and then close to nothing later in the month.
+Shopping this way seem counter-intuitive to buying in bulk, but you must start small and work your way up.
+Buying in bulk requires that you spend a lot of money upfront and then close to nothing later in the month.
 For people who are used to buying weekly or biweekly, this can come as a shock.

 Be prepared to spend more than you’re used to spending.
 However, you can also ease your way into bulk buying.
-Instead of buying all your items in bulk, try buying three to five items.
+Instead of buying all your items in bulk, try buying three to five things.
 Another way to avoid the hefty price tag is to shop with family, friends and roommates.
 Nothing is worse than paying for an entire grocery shop on your own.
 Instead, share the love with the people you live with and split the goods.
-That’s what friends are for.
+That’s what friends are for, right?

 Tried and True